 Differences in Opinion of Government Waste

 Views of government inefficiency vary by region of the state.
-The most favorable views are in tri-county area, where the median response was that 40 cents per dollar are wasted.
+The most favorable views are in the tri-county area, where the median response was that 40 cents per dollar are wasted.

 - In the Willamette Valley, respondents were slightly more critical and said that 45 cents per dollar of state spending are wasted.

 - Oregonians in all other parts of the state were the most critical.
 They said that more than half of each dollar the state spends (51 cents) is wasted.

 Women say the state wastes more cents per dollar than men, even though women are typically more supportive of tax measures to fund social programs than men.

 - The median response among women is that 48 cents per dollar of state spending are wasted, compared to a median response among men of 42 cents.

 Low-income Oregonians are more likely to say that over half of the state’s spending is wasted.

 - Among Oregonians with household incomes of $50,000 per year or less, half say that the state wastes 53 cents per dollar or more, while the remaining half say less than 53 cents are wasted.

 - Meanwhile, high-earning Oregonians with household incomes of $100,000 per year or more see more value per dollar spent.
 The median response among this group is 31 cents per dollar wasted.